EmK530/ConMIDI/README.md

 Recommended use with this MIDI player for performance is the [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases) synth.

-XSynth is also supported, similar to SharpMIDI you can use a XSynth DLL named "XSynth.dll"

 If you have neither of these you can choose the "WinMM" device.

 ## How to build